IEEE-MSB-CS/Android-Challange/README.md

 ## Foody : Food delivery android application

-__Foody__ is an android food delivary application with friendly user interface, implemented using the MVVM pattern, Retrofit2, couroutines , room, navigation components and more.
+__Foody__ is an android food delivery application with friendly user interface, implemented using the MVVM pattern, Retrofit2, couroutines , room, navigation components and more.

 ### Architecture